Compactness of quantics tensor train representations of local imaginary-time propagators: Abstract

 \section{Abstract}

 {\bf

 Space-time dependence of imaginary-time propagators, vital for \textit{ab initio} and many-body calculations based on quantum field theories, has been revealed to be compressible using Quantum Tensor Trains (QTTs) [Phys.
 Rev. X {\bf 13}, 021015 (2023)].
 However, the impact of system parameters, like temperature, on data size remains underexplored.
 This paper provides a comprehensive numerical analysis of the compactness of local imaginary-time propagators in QTT for one-time/-frequency objects and two-time/-frequency objects, considering truncation in terms of the Frobenius and maximum norms.
-We employ random pole models to study worst-case scenarios.
-The numerical analysis reveals several key findings.
+To study worst-case scenarios, we employ random pole models, where the number of poles grows logarithmically with the inverse temperature and coefficients are random.
+The Green's functions generated by these models are expected to be more difficult to compress than those from physical systems.
+The numerical analysis reveals that these propagators are highly compressible in QTT, outperforming the state-of-the-art approaches such as intermediate representation and discrete Lehmann reprensentation.
 For one-time/-frequency objects and two-time/-frequency objects, the bond dimensions saturate at low temperatures, especially for truncation in terms of the Frobenius norm.
 We provide counting-number arguments for the saturation of bond dimensions for the one-time/-frequency objects, while the origin of this saturation for two-time/-frequency objects remains to be clarified.
 This paper's findings highlight the critical need for further research on the selection of truncation methods, tolerance levels, and the choice between imaginary-time and imaginary-frequency representations in practical applications. }

 \rule{\textwidth}{1pt} \rule{\textwidth}{1pt}